 - 15.1.5 Every Executive Manager shall ensure that any incident of loss, theft, destruction, or material impairment of any fixed asset controlled or used by the department in question is promptly reported in writing to the, the Asset Management Division, the internal auditor, and, in cases of suspected theft or malicious damage, also to the South African Police Services.
-Once the fixed assets are disposed of, the Chief Financial Officer shall remove the relevant records from the fixed asset register. - 15.1.6 Transfer of fixed assets to other municipalities, municipal entities or other organs of state shall take place in accordance with the above procedures, except that the process of disposal shall be by private treaty. - 15.1.7 All assets to be disposed of in the next financial period are to be carried in the fixed asset register and depreciated until these assets are physically disposed-off.
+Once the fixed assets are disposed of, the Chief Financial Officer must remove the corresponding records from the fixed asset register within 12 months of the disposal date. - 15.1.6 Transfer of fixed assets to other municipalities, municipal entities or other organs of state shall take place in accordance with the above procedures, except that the process of disposal shall be by private treaty. - 15.1.7 All assets to be disposed of in the next financial period are to be carried in the fixed asset register and depreciated until these assets are physically disposed-off.